Cox Logo

 Meaning and History

-The emblem of telecommunications giant Cox Communications has evolved with him.
+The emblem of telecommunications giant Cox Communications has evolved with it.
 It dates back to 1962 when the Cox Broadcasting Corporation appeared.
 Most of the design changes were related to the cable operator’s reorganization, which changed its legal status and name quite often.
-But in any case, the word mark included the inscription “COX” (until 1970 – “CBC”), decorated in different styles.
+But in any case, the word mark included the inscription “COX” (until 1970, “CBC”), decorated in various styles.

 What is Cox?